Review by Steve Gustafson

 Bonnie Cehovet is Certified Tarot Grand Master, a professional Tarot reader with over ten years experience, a Reiki Master/Teacher and a writer.
 Bonnie has served in various capacities with the American Tarot Association, is co-founder of the World Tarot Network, and Vice President (as well as Director of Certification) for the American Board For Tarot Certification.
 She has had articles appear in the 2004 and 2005 Llewellyn Tarot Reader.

-See card images from the 1JJ Swiss Tarot
+See sample card images from the 1JJ Swiss Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images